shry678/faros_takehome/README.md

 ## Set Up
-Start by **cloning this repository**.
+1. Start by **cloning this repository**.

-Create a personal token in GitHub, following these [instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+2. Create a personal token in GitHub, following these [instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 The access token

+3. Open metrics.py.
+Update the access_token and user fields in this file with your own token and username.

-Now, take a look at the technologies and dependencies required to successfully run the CLI locally!
+4. Now, take a look at the technologies and dependencies required to successfully run the CLI locally!

 ### Requirements
 This project was developed with the following: